Get Rates Near You!

 savings account is a deposit account that offers a convenient way to save money.
 In most cases, it earns a competitive interest rate and is federally insured by the Federal Deposit Insurance Corporation (FDIC) for up to $250,000.

-While you can access the money in a savings account easily, restrictions usually limit the amount of withdrawals or outgoing transfers you can make per statement period.
-The typical limit is six, and if you exceed it, you’ll likely be hit with a fee.
+While you can easily access the money in a savings account, restrictions usually limit the number of withdrawals or outgoing transfers you can make per statement period.
+The typical limit is six, and if you exceed it, you’ll likely be charged a fee.

 Since it’s so liquid, a savings account is a great place to store your emergency fund or save for a car or vacation.